-Female Moto Drivers are one of the exciting things you will get to see in Kigali.
+Female Moto Drivers of Kigali are among the exciting things you will get to see in Kigali.
 Getting around in the Rwandan capital Kigali is best done by “moto” – or motorcycle – a form of transportation common in countries in East Africa.

 Motorbikes serve as taxis, zooming between cars often in breakneck fashion, bringing passengers and their luggage from point A to B.